 - student projects will be reviewed by the instructor to ensure that the research protocol is in accordance with ethical standards and University policy,

-- student projects will not involve any personal, sensitive, or incriminating topics or questions that could place subjects at risk,
+- student projects will not involve any personal, sensitive, or incriminating topics or questions that could place participants at risk,

 - the projects will not manipulate the behavior of students in any way beyond the range of normal classroom activity or college life, and